NicholasThrom/ts-do-lang/style-guide.md

 References to parts of code should be used whenever possible.
 For example, `` If the `Animal`s `.canFly` ``
-is preferred to `If the animal can fly`.
+is preferred to `If the animals can fly`.

 ## Comments